Lhasa Tsedang Beijing Ulaanbaatar Tour

-Located in the southwest of Qinghai-Tibet plateau, Tibet is known as the "roof of the world".
-Mongolia is a landlocked country between the People's Republic of China and Russia.
-From your Tibet Mongolia trip, you will find that Mongolian and Tibetan people have a lot in common, such as their clothing, nomad lifestyle, Buddhism culture, etc. If you visit the two places together, you will have a clear understanding of each of them.
-What’s more, the journey experience to Mongolia and Tibet is incomparable, and you’ll love every side of the experience.
+Explore the ancient cultures and prosperous features in Tibet, Beijing and Mongolia.
+From this trip, you will find that Mongolian and Tibetan people have a lot in common, such as their clothing, nomad lifestyle, Buddhism culture, etc. On the way, you will experience the splendid cultural relics in Beijing and then take Beijing to Ulaanbaatar train to witness the breathtaking scenery.
+What's more, the journey experience is incomparable, and you’ll love every side of the experience.
 Every phase of the trip is designed for your exclusive enjoyment.

 Stay overnight in Lhasa